emir-vargor/DSA-210-Term-Project-Proposal-Predicting-the-Best-Picture-Oscar-Winner/README.md

 **Datasets:**
 * [https://www.kaggle.com/datasets/viniciusno/oscar-nominees-and-winners-1929-present](https://www.kaggle.com/datasets/viniciusno/oscar-nominees-and-winners-1929-present) is my based dataset, which shows Oscar nominees and winners.
 * [https://www.kaggle.com/datasets/harshitshankhdhar/imdb-dataset-of-top-1000-movies-and-tv-shows) is used to get the genre, runtime, and the MetaCritic score of the movie.
-* [https://www.kaggle.com/code/isaienkov/full-eda-and-visualization-golden-globe-awards/input) is used to get the data for the Golden Globes Awards nomination.
+* [https://www.kaggle.com/code/isaienkov/full-eda-and-visualization-golden-globe-awards/input) is used to get the data for the Golden Globes Awards.
 * These three datasets are merged with Python (Pandas).
 Since, some of the best picture nominated movies are not in iMDB top 1000 or some movie names do not match with each other in the datasets, the missing data is filled with web searching.

 **Websites:**